 Some of the failures that were noted are incomplete functionality for the secondary objectives of the web application and the lack of a few desired features from the prototype.
 The entire functionality of the web application could not be completed due to time constraints, therefore a few links were inactive.
 This issue can be corrected by proceeding with the second phase of the design process which would be to address the secondary objectives of the product design.
 The desired features that were missing from the prototype were GPS tracking and LCD display for alcohol concentration.
 These could not be implemented due to hardware constraints of the Arduino Uno board.
 The number of input pins and power output required had exceeded the capabilities of the Arduino.
 Also, there was no time to conduct extensive user testing on the application.
 In future iterations, the app's design needs to be tested by actual potential users.

 One of my tasks at PlayStation Network was to create personas for the PlayStation web store.
-I researched why people use the webstore, rather than the console version through interviewing users and reading online forums.
+I researched why people use the webstore, rather than the console version, through interviewing users and reading online forums.
 I found that the 3 primary reasons were so people could buy items at work and remote download purchases to the console, so they wouldn't miss deals while on vacation, and because the PlayStation controllers are inconvenient for navigation.
 From this information, I developed the following personas.
+Each persona corresponds to one of the primary use cases.
 The color scheme of the personas is that of the PlayStation website.

 For the winter hackathon at PlayStation Network, my team chose to develop a better recommendation system for the PlayStation Store.
 Even though this project was primarily back-end based, it was determined that a well-designed UI had to be created for the demo in order to effectively present our project and its results to the judges.
 We ended up receiving an Honourable Mention award.